NamanJain8/curses/reports/part2.md

 In this coding period, I wrote tests for routines involving complex characters.

 ## Alternate character set
  When you print "BSD", you would send the hex-codes 42, 53, 44 to the terminal.
-Having a 8-bit ASCII code, limited the capability of graphic capable printers.
+Capability of graphic capable printers was limited by 8-bit ASCII code.
 To solve this, additional character sets were introduced.
-We can switch between the modes uisng escape sequence.
+We can switch between the modes using escape sequence.
 One such character set for Special Graphics is used by curses for line drawing.
 In a shell you can type
  ```bash
  echo -e "\e(0j\e(b"
  ```
- to get a lowe-right corner glyph.
+ to get a lower-right corner glyph.
 This enables alternate character mode (`\e(`), prints a character(`j`) and disables alternate character mode (`\e(b`).
 One might wonder where this 'j' to 'Lower Right Corner glyph' comes from.
 You may see that mapping ("acsc=``aaffggiijjkkllmmnnooppqqrrssttuuvvwwxxyyzz{{||}}~~,) via
  ```bash
  infocmp -1 $TERM | grep acsc
  ````